GovTechSG/seed-docs-new/configure-cli-tools/how-to-clone-a-bitbucket-repository-over-ssh-with-cloudflare-access.md

 2. Save the .exe file in a desired location and rename it as `cloudflared.exe`.

 > **Note**:
-> You don't need to wrap your SSH commands in any unique way.
-You just need to make a one-time change to your SSH configuration.
+> There is no need to wrap your SSH commands in any special manner.
+You only need to make a one-time change to your SSH configuration.

 3. To make a one-time change to your SSH configuration file, open your ssh config file `$HOME/.ssh/config`.